juanmiguelbesada/halospain.com/wp-content/plugins/bridgedd/readme.txt

 >
 > &nbsp;

-BridgeDD requires WordPress 3.5 or later, phpBB 3.0.9 - 3.0.13PL1, PHP 5.3.0 or later, and the **mysqli** (Improved MySQL) PHP extension.
+BridgeDD requires WordPress 3.6 or later, phpBB 3.0.9 - 3.0.13PL1, PHP 5.3.0 or later, and the **mysqli** (Improved MySQL) PHP extension.
 This extension is bundled into PHP by default, and unless you have disabled it manually, it will be available.

 BridgeDD modifies phpBB files, and you should take the same precautions before installing BridgeDD as you do before installing a phpBB MOD through AutoMOD.

 BridgeDD will create a new directory on your system called **bridgedd**, and it will be at the same directory level as the WordPress **wp-content** directory.
 This directory will contain files that allow BridgeDD to upgrade you to new versions without the hassles you would encounter when upgrading other bridge plugins.

-> **INSTALLATION INSTRUCTIONS**
->
+### INSTALLATION INSTRUCTIONS
+> 1. Download and activate the [**BridgeDD Requirements plugin**](http://plugins.svn.wordpress.org/bridgedd/tags/public/bridgedd-require.zip).
+If you see an error message on the plugins page, **do not install BridgeDD**!
-> 1. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, follow its instructions to **deactivate it**
+> 2. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, follow its instructions to **deactivate it**
-> 2. If you have installed the _XCache_ or _eAccelerator_ PHP cache extension, **disable it**
+> 3. If you have installed the _XCache_ or _eAccelerator_ PHP cache extension, **disable it**
-> 3. Log in as administrator to your phpBB board
+> 4. Log in as administrator to your phpBB board
-> 4. Upload the _bridgedd.latest.zip_ file via the Install Plugins interface
+> 5. Upload the BridgeDD plugzin ZIP file via the Install Plugins interface, and activate it
-> 5. Activate the BridgeDD plugin
 > 6. Select your phpBB installation in BridgeDD Settings
-> 7. Verify that the phpBB displayed URL and board preview are correct, _and that you are logged in_, then click **Save Changes**
+> 7. Verify that the phpBB displayed URL and board preview are correct, _and that you are logged in to the phpBB board_, then click **Save Changes**
 > 8. Set the BridgeDD settings options as required, then click **Save Changes** again
-> 9. Re-enable _XCache_ or _eAccelerator_ if it was disabled in step (2)
+> 9. Re-enable _XCache_ or _eAccelerator_ if it was disabled in step (3)

 == Frequently Asked Questions ==